-Invitations to Director candidates for a position on the Board will be extended by the Chair of the Nominating, Governance and Compliance Committee after discussion with the Lead Independent Director and agreement by the Board.
+Invitations to Director candidates for a position on the Board will be extended by the Chair of the Nominating, Governance and Compliance Committee after discussion with Chair of the Board of Directors and agreement by the Board.
 The Board will consider nominations of Director candidates submitted by shareholders.